davatron5000/htmlwithsuperpowers-deck/slides.md

 - 11:00AM How to find off-the-shelf component libraries
 - 11:30AM Coding Challenge
 - 12:00PM Lunch
-- 1:00PM How to style web components with CSS
+- 1:00PM How to style Web Components with CSS
-- 2:00PM How to write custom web components with JS (Lit)
+- 2:00PM How to write custom Web Components with JS (Lit)
-- 3:00PM FAQ: Polyfills, Accessibility, Forms, Context API, SEO
+- 3:00PM More writing Web Components
-- 4:00PM Wrapup and Q&A
+- 4:00PM FAQ, Wrapup, and Q&A

 ---